ceerqueira/ceerqueira/README.md

 I currently develop Front-End using React.js,Nodejs, HTML, CSS, JavaScript and TypeScript.

-I also perform Back-end programming and mathematical challenges on the URI and HackerRank platform.
+I also perform Back-end programming and mathematical challenges on the URI and HackerRank platform, and Java.

 Front-end programming challenges through the platform: Frontend Mentor.